Code-Game-Ninja/PDF-Quizer/README.md

 ## Usage 📖

 1. **Upload Document**: Click "Upload PDF, DOCX, or TXT" and select your quiz file
-2. **Wait for Extraction**: The AI will extract up to 15 questions (limited by free hosting)
+2. **Wait for Extraction**: The AI will extract ALL questions (even 120+ questions!)
 3. **Take Quiz**: Answer questions with shuffled options
 4. **View Results**: See your score and download results

-**Note**: On Vercel free tier, the app extracts up to 15 questions.
-For more questions, upgrade to Vercel Pro or deploy on a platform without timeout limits.
+**Note**: Processing 120 questions takes about 30-60 seconds.
+For Vercel deployment, Pro plan is required.

 ## Environment Variables 🔐